magento/knowledge-base/src/troubleshooting/general/mbi-troubleshooting-missing-segment-data.md

 });
 ```

-Make sure you enter 'RJMetrics' exactly as it appears in the example above.
+Make sure you enter `RJMetrics` exactly as it appears in the example above.